What's true and what's false? Here are the most commonly misunderstood facts about apprenticeships in Australia.

-There’s no future in “dirty trades”.
+Myth: There’s no future in “dirty trades”

-3. The Federal Government’s 2017 Budgets includes a proposal to establish a Skilling Australians Fund which would be used to support up to 300,000 apprentices, trainees, pre-apprentices and other categories of local workers.
+- The Federal Government’s 2017 Budgets includes a proposal to establish a Skilling Australians Fund which would be used to support up to 300,000 apprentices, trainees, pre-apprentices and other categories of local workers.

-Apprentices earn less than most other jobs.
+Myth: Apprentices earn less than most other jobs

-4. MIGAS pays apprentices and trainees under the Modern Award which is comparable to working in retail or hospitality – and they start earning straight out of school without the burden of a HECS or VET Student Loan debt.
+- MIGAS pays apprentices and trainees under the Modern Award which is comparable to working in retail or hospitality – and they start earning straight out of school without the burden of a HECS or VET Student Loan debt.

-6. The Department of Employment has forecast 54,900 new jobs up to the year 2019 for electricians, carpenters, tilers, painters, joiners and plumbers.
+- The Department of Employment has forecast 54,900 new jobs up to the year 2019 for electricians, carpenters, tilers, painters, joiners and plumbers.

-8. There were 278,600 apprentices and trainees in training as at 31 December 2015.
+- There were 264,425 apprentices and trainees in training as of 20 September 2020.
+Source: NCVER

-9. The Australian Government invested nearly $1.4 billion over 7 years (2008 – 2016) through the Trade Training Centres in Schools Program to enable secondary school students in Australia to have access to modern trade training facilities.
+- The Australian Government invested nearly $1.4 billion over 7 years (2008 – 2016) through the Trade Training Centres in Schools Program to enable secondary school students in Australia to have access to modern trade training facilities.